Revisolution/typed-redux-kit/packages/mapped-reducer/readme.md

 ### `MappedPipeReducer({initialState?: State})`

-MappedPipeReducer can have multiple sub reducers for the given action type(s).
+MappedPipeReducer can have multiple subreducers for a given action type(s).

 #### `#unshift(actionTypes: Action | Action[], reducerOrReducers: Reducer | Reducer[])`

-Prepend a subreducer to subreducer array of the given action type(s).
+Prepends a subreducer to a subreducer array of a given action type(s).

 ### `#prepend(actionTypes: Action | Action[], reducerOrReducers: Reducer | Reducer[])`